 Making the cherry compote:

-- Heat the orange juice in a saucepan on the hob to boiling, and briskly stir in the cornflour/arrowroot until fully dissolved.
+- Heat the orange juice in a saucepan on the hob to boiling, and briskly whisk in the cornflour until fully dissolved.

 - Add all remaining compote ingredients, and bring back to the boil for 10 minutes, constantly stirring.
 Reduce the heat to low, and simmer for another 10-15 minutes, stirring regularly.
 Remove from the heat when the compote has reduced to a very thick jam-like consistency.
 Pour into a small bowl and allow to cool (ideally, then put it into the fridge overnight – see Timings footnote).